 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Egress RLC channel: a RLC channel on which a packet is transmitted by a U2N Relay UE, a U2N Remote UE or a network node.
+Egress RLC channel: a RLC channel on which a packet is transmitted by a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

-Egress link: a radio link on which a packet is transmitted by a U2N Relay UE, a U2N Remote UE or a network node.
+Egress link: a radio link on which a packet is transmitted by a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

-Ingress RLC channel: a RLC channel on which a packet is received from a U2N Relay UE, a U2N Remote UE or a network node.
+Ingress RLC channel: a RLC channel on which a packet is received from a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

-Ingress link: a radio link on which a packet is received from a U2N Relay UE, a U2N Remote UE or a network node.
+Ingress link: a radio link on which a packet is received from a U2N Relay UE, a U2N Remote UE, a U2U Remote UE, a U2U Relay UE or a network node.

 U2N Relay UE: a UE that provides functionality to support connectivity to the network for U2N Remote UE(s).

 U2N Remote UE: a UE that communicates with the network via a U2N Relay UE.

+U2U Relay UE: a UE that provides functionality to support connectivity between two U2U Remote UEs.

+U2U Remote UE: a UE that communicates with other UE(s) via a U2U Relay UE.

 3.2 Abbreviations